logan-life/blog/src/blog/Book - Atlas of the Heart by Brené Brown.md

 _Atlas of the Heart_ is a deceptively simple book.
 It isn't very long, and the writing is simple, clear, and straightforward.
 The revelations it contains, however, require time and space to digest.
 I listened to the audiobook once, then read through the physical book a couple of times.
 I found myself returning to particular sections as I strove to refine my emotional vocabulary.
 Ultimately I decided to put the book through my usual [Progressive Summarization](https://fortelabs.com/blog/progressive-summarization-a-practical-technique-for-designing-discoverable-notes/) process so that I could learn the material and have a reference, a Codex of Human Emotion.

-The result is the following collection of thirteen markdown documents, each one corresponding to a chapter in the book.
+The result is a collection of thirteen markdown documents, each one corresponding to a chapter in the book.
 I use these as references during times of heightened emotion to continue building my emotional vocabulary and upgrading the resolution of my internal sensors.
+In case these notes may be useful to others, I have made them available for download below.

 <!-- links to all the notes stored in files/atlas-of-the-heart-notes -->

-**Atlas of the Heart Chapter Notes**
+### Atlas of the Heart Chapter Notes

-_each link is a direct download of the markdown file_

 1. <a href="/files/atlas-of-the-heart-notes/1.
 Places We Go When Things Are Uncertain or Too Much.md" download>Places We Go When Things Are Uncertain or Too Much</a>
 2. <a href="/files/atlas-of-the-heart-notes/2.
 Places We Go When We Compare.md" download>Places We Go When We Compare</a>